Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Cucumber

-Unfortunately, cucumber carries no scent, meaning some hermit crabs will ignore it.
-However, adding a dab of honey can make cucumber more appealing.
+Cucumber carries no scent, meaning some hermit crabs will ignore it.
+Add a dab of honey.

 Eggplant

-The eggplant’s fleshy interior appeals to the palate of hermit crabs.
-Also, the deep purple flesh is high in carotenoids.
+The eggplant’s fleshy interior appeals to hermit crabs.
+Its deep purple flesh is also high in carotenoids.
+You can cut the eggplant into chunks and dehydrate it to improve its shelf life.

 Green Beans And Peas